bburwinkel0721/deep-learning-challenge/Performance_Report.md

             - Layer 3: 32 neurons and an activiation function of relu
             - Layer 4: 1 neurons and an activiation function of sigmoid
              ![Logo](Resources/Compiling_Training_Structure.png)
+        - I chose to add a few layers and increase the amount of neurons that would improve performance.
+In each of my attempts, this number of layers and neurons seem to work the best.
+As for the activation functions, I knew that the last one needed to be sigmoid because the output needed to be between 0 and 1.
+As for the others, I chose them primarily through experimentation and past experience.
     - Were you able to achieve the target model performance?
         - Unfortunately, I was only able to achieve 72.7% accuracy, just short of the 75% target accuracy.
         ![Logo](Resources/accuracy_score.png)